 I had enough miles on Alaska Airlines for a round-trip ticket to Seattle, and since Icelandair flew out of San Diego, I picked that as the first leg of my trip.
 Booking Icelandair through the Alaska Airlines site gave me some Alaska Airlines frequent flyer miles for the trip.

 My hotel of choice is Hyatt.
 However, there aren’t any Hyatt hotels in Iceland or Finland.
-I used my Chase Hyatt card to charge my airfare (for 2X Hyatt points) and used Hotels.com, where I had a couple of free nights available, for booking hotel stays.
+I used my Chase Hyatt card (no longer offered) to charge my airfare (for 2X Hyatt points) and used Hotels.com, where I had a couple of free nights available, for booking hotel stays.

 I now have enough Hyatt points to go to Tokyo for a week, so that’s on my agenda!

 What cards would you recommend to someone starting out with miles & points?

 I use my Chase Hyatt card (no longer offered) for all expenses.